KeithIMyers/chromiumos-docs/fuzzing.md

     *   It must tolerate any kind of input (empty, huge, malformed, etc).
         Note: In general this is true, but you can write your fuzz target to simply return 0, for example, on certain types of malformed input.
-See [this fuzzer] for such an example.
+See the [GURL fuzzer] for such an example.
     *   It must not exit() on any input.
     *   It may use threads but ideally all threads should be joined at the end of the function.